Khallister/rds/README.md

 # Watch mode: monitor files and re-analyze on changes
 rds src/ --watch

+Note: `--cache` is enabled by default when running with `--watch`.
+Specify `--no-cache` to force cache-off behavior.

 # Watch mode with caching (recommended for development)
 rds src/ --watch --cache --circular